minimoha/peabux/README.md

 run `npm start` to start the application

 Note: you should have the backend running before trying to do any activities on the frontend.

+Run tests for the backend in Visual studio or using `dotnet cli`

+Run tests for the frontend using `npm test`